How important is video really to a marketing strategy?

 According to an eMarketer report, time watching digital video outdid every other platform listed, that’s including Facebook, Pandora and Spotify and other digital radio platforms.

-We can really only expect this figure to rise as we continue 2017.
+We can really only expect this figure to rise.

 14 – 25

 That’s the age of trailing millennials who are watching more video on their digital devices than on traditional TV screens.

 As this generation of trailing millennials grows up, they’re going to be expecting the best quality content to be available on digital platforms so they can watch it on their personal devices.

 That means the advertising that accompanies that content really needs to be innovate enough to catch and hold their fleeting attention.

 The number of online users who recall seeing a video ad on a website they’ve visited in the past 30 days.
 Of that 80%, 46% took some kind of action following watching the ad, whether that’s visiting the company’s website, or buying something from them.

 Now that’s how much more likely a consumer is to purchase a product from a website having seen a video either for that product or that company.

 That’s how much including a video in a welcome email to subscribers can reduce subscriber opt-outs.